fbpx ...

 Audience

-More than half of people between the ages of 18 and 49 either watch very little or no television.
+More than half of people between the ages of 18 and 49 watch very little or no television.

 In the US, the majority of young adults who watch TV do it via online streaming.